Friday, June 19, 2015

 Here's why:

-First, I have to go to a place.
+First, I have to go to somewhere.
 This place may be big, small, specialty, chain, popular, empty, or whatever else.
-Upon entering, there is (usually) somebody a few feet from the door, smiling awkwardly.
-'Good evening.
-How many?'

 HOW MANY WHAT???